Problem

 Solution

 Implement multiple complementary refinement mechanisms that work together.
 No single mechanism catches all issues—you need layered approaches.
+This approach is grounded in RLHF research showing that human feedback is irreplaceable for alignment, while RLAIF demonstrates AI-assisted feedback enables scale.

 Four key mechanisms: